About Sunday Worship

 Restrooms are on the lower level, underneath the Sanctuary (on the same floor as the accessible building entrance) across from the wall with the nametags.
 All restrooms are wheelchair accessible.
 We have a single stall, gender neutral restroom as well.

-Our service lasts a little less than hour.
+Our service lasts about an hour.
 Gathering music begins about 5 minutes before the service begins.

 At the end of the service, we speak our Benediction to one another.
 Many of us consider our Benediction to be the heart of our community: